 Figure 11.
-Comparison of 2019 to 2023 Solid Waste Generated
+Comparison of 2020 to 2024 Solid Waste Generated

+Solid waste

-Solid waste Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach
+Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach

 Solid waste is produced from discarded school and office materials, as well as waste from the kitchens and cafeterias.
 Solid waste is a risk to both human health and the environment.
 Improper disposal of solid waste can lead to the spread of diseases and the release of harmful substances into the environment.
 It is also violation of R.A.
-No. 9003 or the Ecological Solid Waste Management Act of 2000, and will pose regulatory risks and serve as a poor example to the Company's stakeholders, especially to the students.
+No. 9003 or the Ecological Solid Waste Management Act of 2000, and poses regulatory risks and serve as a poor example to the Company's stakeholders, especially to the students.
 It will also have an impact on aesthetics and cleanliness of the schools.

 The waste generated by IPO comes from the thousands of students, faculty, staff, and visitors who use the school facilities.
-In 2023, there was a substantial increase in the solid waste generated, resulting from the resumption of increased on site activities and normal operations in the IPO schools' campuses.
-However, the waste generated in 2023 is still substantially lower than the pre-pandemic 2019 levels.
+In 2024, there was a substantial increase in the solid waste generated, resulting from the increased on site activities, return to normal operations in the IPO schools' campuses and increase in student population.
+However, the waste generated in 2024 is still substantially lower than the pre-pandemic levels.

-Solid waste management in the schools is practiced through consistent reminders on solid waste management, waste segregation at source, recycling programs, waste reduction programs (e.g., promotion of Bring Your Own containers/cups/utensils to reduce singleuse plastic) and having a Materials Recovery Facility (MRF) in each school.
+Solid waste management in the schools is practiced through consistent reminders on solid waste management, waste segregation at source, recycling programs, waste reduction programs (e.g., promotion of Bring Your Own containers/cups/utensils to reduce single-use plastic) and having a Materials Recovery Facility (MRF) in each school.
 Solid waste disposal is done by DENR-accredited waste haulers and disposed at accredited landfills.